Manos Katrakis: Biography

 In the 1950s he returned to Athens from Makronisos but there was little acting work.
 He was handed both small and big roles in plays and films.

-In 1954, he married his third and last wife named Linda Alma (real name Eleni Malioufa).
+In 1954, he met the dancer Linda Alma (real name Eleni Malioufa).
+Since then they lived together until his death, while in 1979 they got married.
 Shortly before his death, he filmed his last and best movie Taxidi sta Kythira, the Journey to Kythera/Kythira, with director Theo Angelopoulos.

 Death and legacy

 Katrakis died at the age of 76 on 2 September 1984, from lung cancer; he had been an avid smoker for most of his life.
+He was survived by his wife, Linda Alma.
+Alma died in 1999 at the age of 72.
 In 2009 the Greek Post Office issued a €0,01 postage stamp in honor of Katrakis.